Into the Mist

 She knew in the back of her mind that what she was doing was a bit crazy, but the house, sitting there vacant and going to waste, called to her in her dire circumstances.

-The food, she moved into a sectioned-off, stone wine cellar she found in one corner of the basement, candelabra (with fresh candles) lighting the way, down a set of stairs at the end of the rear passageway, where it was significantly cooler.
-She brushed the cobwebs away and stashed the remaining sodas, juices, and waters, sandwiches, wraps, muffins, pears, and other food items away in the cabinets and drawers under a long counter to one side, and then turned to inspect the rest of the cold, damp space.
+The food, she moved into a sectioned-off stone wine cellar she found in one corner of the basement, candelabra (with fresh candles) lighting the way, down a set of stairs at the end of the rear passageway, where it was significantly cooler.
+She brushed the cobwebs away and stashed the remaining sodas, juices, and waters, sandwiches, wraps, muffins, pears, and other food items away in the cabinets and drawers under a counter to one side, and then turned to inspect the rest of the cold, damp space.

 Beginning to shiver, she walked over and grabbed a wine bottle at random and carried it with her out of the cellar and back up the stairs.